Visa Sponsorship Jobs in Silicon Valley

 Which visa types are most common for sponsored workers in Silicon Valley?

 The H-1B is the most widely used work visa in Silicon Valley, covering specialty occupation roles across software, hardware, and AI.
 EB-2 and EB-3 green card pathways via PERM are also common for longer-term hires.
-Australian citizens working in tech frequently use the E-3, while Canadian and Mexican professionals in engineering and consulting roles often qualify for TN status.
+Australian citizens working in tech frequently use the E-3 visa, while Canadian and Mexican professionals in engineering and consulting roles often qualify for TN visa status.
 F-1 OPT and STEM OPT extensions are also prevalent among recent graduates entering the market.

 Migrate Mate lists visa sponsorship jobs across Silicon Valley filtered by visa type, including H-1B, E-3, TN, and OPT roles in San Jose, Sunnyvale, Mountain View, and surrounding cities.
 Because sponsorship willingness is confirmed before listings appear, you avoid the common frustration of applying to roles where sponsorship is listed as possible but never materializes.